igemnace/dotfiles/README.md

 ## Installation

 There's an `install` script, but I don't recommend it.
+Except for me, of course.
+If you're me, run `./install` from project root to get set up.

-Better to just grab bits and pieces, then place in their proper locations (`cfg/` follows `$HOME` directory structure).
+If you're not me, better to just grab bits and pieces, then place in their proper locations (`cfg/` follows `$HOME` directory structure).

 ## Licensing